pippinbarr/cart253-2020/topics/sound/reintroducing-p5-sound.md

 We already know that we can't play sounds until the user interacts with our program in some way (notably via a mouse click or a key press), and so we avoid trying to play audio until then.

-A nice addition to our programs is to include `userStartAudio()` in our `setup()` which tells p5.sound to some behind the scenes work to make this smoother.
+A nice addition to our programs is to include `userStartAudio()` in our `setup()` which tells p5.sound to do some behind-the-scenes work to make this smoother.
 In the end, it doesn't change a lot in terms of the behaviour, but it's a good idea to include it anyway.

 ```javascript
 "use strict";